Top 5 communication barriers in the workplace and how to overcome them

 1. Physical barriers

-Work environments play a huge role in influencing communication.
-There’s a reason why the seating arrangements in an office are organised by teams — it facilitates effective communication when it comes to asking questions, bouncing ideas off each other, and building strong relationships when members have to constantly communicate and collaborate with each other daily.
+The environment in which you work can play a huge role in influencing interactions between coworkers.
+There’s a reason why the seating arrangements in an office are organised by teams — it facilitates effective collaboration.
+This makes it easier to bounce ideas off of eachother, ask questions, and build strong relationships.

-Background noise is also another common barrier to effective communication.
-Employees who work in the office may often struggle with colleagues having loud conversations nearby — which can be distracting when you’re trying to focus on a task or attending a meeting.
-Those working from home may be constantly disturbed by noise from their family members, roommates, or partners, or even construction noise from their neighbours (but noises from pets are definitely welcome)!
+Background noise is also another common barrier to communication in the workplace.
+Employees who work in the office may often struggle with colleagues having loud conversations nearby — which can be distracting when you’re trying to focus on a task.
+Those working from home may also be constantly disturbed by noise in their surroundings.
+In order to reduce this distraction, provide staff with headsets, or meeting rooms.

 2. Geographical barriers